-Business associations, mainly the largest employer's union (Mouvement des Entreprises de France, MEDEF) but also agricultural associations, are able to formulate policy proposals and contribute to agenda setting.
+Unions) Score: 4 formulate policy proposals and contribute to agenda setting.
 They have their own research capabilities, and can successfully lobby government and parliamentarians.
 Weaker organizations such as the association of small and medium companies complain that their specific interests are marginalized by larger international groups and by the government.
-Trade unions are usually more reactive, mainly because their membership is low, at less than 8% of the workforce (the lowest percentage within the OECD), and split into several rival organizations.
+Trade unions are usually more reactive in spite or because of their low membership, with trade union members accounting for at less than 8% of the workforce (the lowest percentage within the OECD) and split into several rival organizations.
 Trade unions' strategy is to counterweight their weakness at the company level by negotiating at the sector level or even at the national level, and organizing mass protests in the streets.
 In areas where interest groups are united and strong, as in agriculture and education, they may have substantial influence, amounting to co-decisions together with government.
-In

-Association Competence (Business) Score: 4 other areas, the weakness of organized interests results in marginal involvement in decision-making, which may lead to friction on implementation.
-President Hollande's attempt to rejuvenate "social dialog" has produced limited results.
-A major problem is that two corporatist and "conservative" unions (CGT and FO), taking advantage of their footing in the civil service and public sector, have more or less rejected any change (e.g., they refused to sign the previously mentioned agreements).
-Macron in attempting to reform the labor law code has opted for a different strategy: organizing a systematic, but separate consultation with all the unions; and then adopting ordinances (executive orders) without parliamentary debate and overall negotiation with the unions.
+In other areas, the weakness of organized interests results in marginal involvement in decisionmaking, which may lead to friction on implementation.
+President Hollande's attempt to rejuvenate "social dialogue" has produced limited results.
+A major problem is the political split within the trade union movement.
+Two corporatist and "conservative" unions (CGT and FO), have taken advantage of their footing in the civil service and public sector, and have more or less rejected any change (e.g., they refused to sign the previously mentioned agreements) and have attempted to use mass mobilization to block reforms.
+Meanwhile, two other trade unions (CFDT and UNSA) have adopted more moderate positions and tried to balance advocacy for workers' interests with a constructive role in negotiating reforms.